Children & Young People

 Panel members have the first-hand knowledge and expertise to be able to represent the interests of children and young people in discussions around their data and its research uses.
 Their input and advice helps ensure research is as impactful as possible by enabling researchers to frame their work around the most pressing issues faced by children and young people, as well as by helping to facilitate direct engagement with children and young people.
 See the full Terms of Reference for the Panel.

-To find out more about other community and public engagement activities underway across the ADR UK partnership, see the Working with the Public page.
+To find out more about other community and public engagement activities underway across the ADR UK partnership, see the Working with the public page.

 -